stephan-nylinder/module-organising-data-dm-practices/_episodes/005-file-formats.md

 An important note for backwards compatibility: you can open CSVs in Excel!

-## How to address potential issues when importing or exporiting from spreatsheets
+## How to address potential issues when importing or exporting from spreadsheets
 However, there are some significant problems with this particular format.
 Quite often the data values themselves may include commas (,).
 In that case, the software which you use (including Excel) will most likely incorrectly display the data in columns.
 It is because the commas which are a part of the data values will be interpreted as a delimiter.

 Data could look like this: